nniiicc/Phylomemetics_Hastac_2015/proposal.md

 ## Phylomemetics: A materialists approach to sociomateriality

-In studies of online and virtual communities there is an increasingly call to study the artifacts of collaboration (Orlikowski and Scott, 2007; Pollock, 2012 Rosner and Ames, 2013).
+In studies of online and virtual communities there is an increasing call to study the artifacts of collaboration (Orlikowski and Scott, 2007; Pollock, 2012 Rosner and Ames, 2013).
 These scholars point to the need to understand material aspects of organizing even when the artifacts , software, seem to have no matter (Barley and Leonardi, 2008).

 So, how does one study materiality of the immaterial?
 Thus far, the study of materiality has been a rhetorical move that shifts attention away from physical aspects of the digital and towards concepts the software's "practical instantiation" and "significance" in collaboration.
 That is to say that material aspects of organizing are studied in exactly the same ways as discourse, routine, and practices - through narrative description.